Archive for April, 2022

 With the opposition now considerably weaker, Lester Piggott’s mount Shotgun (second to Beldale Flutter in the Mecca-Dante Stakes), became second favourite at 7-1.
 Others for small money were Kalaglow, winner of the Heath Stakes, and Glint of Gold, successful in the Warren Stakes at Epsom and the Derby Italiano.

-On a hot, sunny day, with the police in shirt sleeves, 18 runners went to post on good-to-soft ground.
-At the top of the hill Riberetto led from Silver Season with Shergar two lengths away third.
+On a hot, sunny Derby Day, with the police in shirt sleeves, 18 runners went to post on good-to-soft ground.

 Entering the straight, Shergar joined the leaders and cruised into an unassailable lead.